-When building a ministry, developing a dynamic worship culture can be challenging.
-From constructing ensembles to integrating musicians into leadership roles, no question, the ‘how to’ on facilitating ignitable liturgy is worth discussion.
+When building a youth ministry, facilitating a dynamic worship culture can be a challenging, if not, grinding experience.
+From constructing ensembles to developing musicians, the road to ignitable liturgy is often far from ‘yellow brick’.

 Regardless of where you are on the worship leading spectrum, we can agree the objective of our reverence is to encounter Jesus.
 But perhaps you’ve wondered how to sing about history-makers and planet-shakers in a way that convinces your audience they can be.
 If so, I submit there is a way to journey yourself and your audience to those deeper places of intimate belief together.